Barre (city), Vermont

-Barre (/ˈbæri/ BARE-ee) is the most populous city in Washington County, Vermont, United States.
+Barre (/ˈbæri/ BARE-ee) is a city and most populous municipality in Washington County, Vermont, United States.
 As of the 2020 census, the municipal population was 8,491.
 Popularly referred to as "Barre City", it is almost completely surrounded by "Barre Town", which is a separate municipality.

 Barre is often twinned with the nearby Vermont state capital of Montpelier in local media and businesses.
 It is the main city in the Barre-Montpelier micropolitan area, which has nearly 60,000 residents and is Vermont's third largest metropolitan area after those of Burlington and Rutland.
 Barre is also Vermont's fifth largest city.